 “Halloween: The Curse of Michael Myers” (1995) C

 “Halloween: Resurrection” (2002) C-

 Jamie’s foster parents are out of town this weekend, but she’s safe and warm at the creepy-children’s hospital, under the disquieting care of half-melted Dr. Loomis (played by the aforementioned Mr. Pleasence).
 Loomis is pretty frustrated with the fact that Jamie can’t talk and help him find Michael; how he knows Michael is even still alive is beyond me, since Michael died at the end of Part 4.

-> Jamie's foster sister Rachel, left over from the last movie, gets killed before long by Michael Myers, who doesn't even bother hiding anymore.
+Jamie’s foster sister Rachel, left over from the last movie, gets killed before long by Michael Myers, who doesn’t even bother hiding anymore.
 He pretty much just stands around where anyone could see him, often in broad daylight, and yet no one sees him.
-You'd think a town that had been victimized just a year earlier by a Halloween-themed serial killer would be more alert on the anniversary of it.
-You'd especially think Rachel would be on her toes and not in the shower all the time, considering she was one of Michael's primary targets last year.
+You’d think a town that had been victimized just a year earlier by a Halloween-themed serial killer would be more alert on the anniversary of it.
+You’d especially think Rachel would be on her toes, considering she was one of Michael’s primary targets last year.
 But who am I to judge?
-No one's ever tried to kill me with a knife.
-Maybe I'd pretend it never happened, too.
+No one’s ever tried to kill me with a knife.
+Maybe I’d pretend it never happened, too.

-> Anyway, Rachel gets killed, which is fine with me, but her replacement as heroine is her annoying ’80s friend Tina, a bedenimed vixen with a loathsome boyfriend and an even loathsomer fashion sense.
+Anyway, Rachel gets killed, which is fine with me, but her replacement as heroine is her annoying ’80s friend Tina, a bedenimed vixen with a loathsome boyfriend and an even loathsomer fashion sense.
 Because she is the most irritating person on the face of the earth, it is in keeping with the perverse sense of justice employed by these movies that she is destined to live until the movie is almost over.